-4.1 Introduction:
+4.1 Introduction

-The purpose of this chapter is to provide clarity regarding banks' investment in the units of mutual funds/ collective investment schemes for CAR purposes.
-SBP expects that banks would be aware of the underlying exposure of a mutual fund/ collective investment scheme at all times.
+This chapter provides various options/ approaches to determine capital requirement for banks' investment in the units of mutual funds/ collective investment schemes.
+The choice of option will depend on the availability of information on the underlying exposure of each/ individual mutual fund/ collective investment scheme at all times.

-4.2 Look-through Approach:
+4.2 Look-through Approach